 Our Best Selection

-Best of Greek Islands – Beaches, history, walking, cycling, water sports, festivals, food, ecology: chances are if you want it, they’ve got it.
-Here are just a few of the incomparable offerings Greece’s islands hold.
+Beaches, history, walking, cycling, water sports, festivals, food, ecology—if you want it, Greece’s islands have it.
+Here are just a few of the incomparable offerings.

 How to Get To Greek Islands

-Best for beaches: Crete, Lipsi, Kefallonia, Skiathos, Mykonos
+Best for beaches: Crete, Lipsi, Kefalonia, Skiathos, Mykonos

-Almost every Greek isle has great beaches, but few come with a Venetian castle, like laid-back Frangokastello Beach in southern Crete.
-For lapping turquoise waters, try Platys Gialos and Kambos on quiet Lipsi and the stunning cove at Myrtos Beach in Kefallonia.
-To see and be seen, bowl up to one of Skiathos‘ 65 beaches, join the mainstream masses at the 1,200m-long Koukounaries Beach or bronze up on nudist-friendly Banana and Little Banana Beach, popular with the gay and lesbian set.
+Almost every Greek island has excellent beaches, but few come with a Venetian castle, like laid-back Frangokastello Beach in southern Crete.
+Try Platys Gialos and Kambos on quiet Lipsi and the stunning cove at Myrtos Beach in Kefalonia to lap the turquoise waters.
+To see and be seen, bowl up to one of Skiathos‘ 65 beaches, join the mainstream masses at the 1,200m-long Koukounaries Beach, or bronze up on nudist-friendly Banana and Little Banana Beach, popular with the gay and lesbian set.
 Even more full-on are the legendary Paradise and Super Paradise beaches on decadent Mykonos.

 Best for history: Rhodes, Delos, Corfu, Patmos

 Gape at Rhodes‘ magnificent, walled old town, where the Knights of St John ruled from 1309-1523, and explore their quarter before visiting the 14th-century Palace of the Grand Masters.
 Tiny Delos, near Mykonos, was once dedicated to Apollo; see ruins of shrines to the gods and explore mosaic-rich ancient dwellings.
-Kick back in Corfu’s old town, with its Venetian, French and British architecture.
-On ethereal Patmos, visit the Monastery of St. John the Theologian, and see the grotto where the saint wrote the Book of Revelations.
+Kick back to Corfu’s old town, which has Venetian, French, and British architecture.
+On ethereal Patmos, visit the Monastery of St. John the Theologian and see the cave where the saint wrote the Book of Revelations.

 Best for walking: Crete, Naxos, Alonnisos, Skopelos

-The varied terrain on Greece‘s biggest island, Crete, ranges from gentle plateaus dotted with windmills to canyons and mountains.
+The terrain on Greece’s biggest island, Crete, ranges from gentle plateaus dotted with windmills to canyons and mountains.
 Hiking the Samaria Gorge, Europe’s longest at 16km, brings you through the homeland of Crete‘s famed wild goat, the kri kri.
-The Zakros to Kato Zakros (a former Minoan palace site) amble in eastern Crete is more relaxed.
-Cool relief awaits on the forested ‘river walk’ at southern Plakias (inquire at the excellent Youth Hostel Plakias).
+The Zakros to Kato Zakros (a former Minoan palace site) is more relaxed in eastern Crete.
+Excellent relief awaits on the forested ‘river walk’ at southern Plakias (inquire at the excellent Youth Hostel Plakias).
 The Greek Mountaineering Club of Hania informs about trekking opportunities and conditions.
-Fertile Naxos boasts numerous walks along the old paths connecting the villages of the central plain; these traverse ancient temples, Hellenistic towers and Byzantine churches.
-For guided walks contact Flisvos Sport Club.
-The Sporadic isles of Alonnisos and Skopelos, full of forests, orchards and wildflowers, offer more excellent walks.
-Related: Best of Greek Islands , Islands close to Athens
+Fertile Naxos boasts numerous walks along the old paths connecting the villages of the central plain; these traverse ancient temples, Hellenistic towers, and Byzantine churches.
+For guided walks, contact Flisvos Sport Club.
+The Sporadic isles of Alonnisos and Skopelos, full of forests, orchards, and wildflowers, offer more excellent walks.
+Related: Best of Greek Islands, Islands close to Athens

 Best for cycling: Evia, Kos, Thasos

 The meandering country roads of Evia make for blissfully stress-free cycling.
-Another favourite is well-equipped Kos, bursting with bike-rental places.
-Excellent forested trails (and a popular international race) bring mountain biking aficionados to Thasos.
+Another favorite is well-equipped Kos, bursting with bike-rental places.
+Excellent forested trails (and a famous international race) bring mountain biking enthusiasts to Thasos.

 Best for diving and snorkeling: Karpathos, Milos, Paros, Kastellorizo

 For organized dives in sea caves full of colorful aquatic life, check out Karpathos Diving School on Karpathos.
-Milos has phenomenal diving, and Diving Center Milos brings you face-to-face with deep-sea fish, dolphins and even monk seals.
-Snorkelling is also great here, and on Paros and remote Kastellorizo.
+Milos has phenomenal diving skills, and Diving Center Milos brings you face-to-face with deep-sea fish, dolphins, and even monk seals.
+Snorkeling is also great here and on Paros and remote Kastellorizo.

 Best for responsible travel: Zakynthos, Chios, Crete